-Welcome to our cookbook.
-It has dishes that range from simple family meals to exotic and complex festive dishes.
+The dishes range from simple family fare to exotic and complex festive dishes.
 There are vegetarian dishes, meat, poultry, fish and seafood dishes.
 There are breakfasts and desserts, drinks and snacks.
-These recipes cover a period going back to the middle of the 19th century and reflect both the cuisine of the Raj – which is not as bad as you may think – and the family food eaten by Indian households.
+These recipes cover a period going back to the middle of the 19th century and reflects both the cuisine of the Raj – which is not as bad as you may think – and the family food eaten by generally well-to-do Indian households.

+The description will mention preparation techniques, offer substitutes, if possible, and will suggest where the item may be obtained.
 There are few truly exotic ingredients used in this book.
 You should be able to get everything you need from a good supermarket or respectable specialist Indian grocer.
-Each entry discusses preparation techniques, offers substitutes, if possible, and will suggest where the item may be obtained.

 Putting together a meal requires some balance, and you need to consider the palates of your guests or family.
 Not everything goes with everything, unfortunately.
-The menu combinations here are typical of what we prepare at home for simple meals through to celebrations.
+The menu combinations here are typical of what we prepare at home.